konecnyjakub/event-dispatcher/README.md

 Advanced usage
 --------------

+### What can be registered as listener

+Anything that is a callable.
+You can pass an anonymous function, a function name as string, an object with the __invoke method, an array with an object at index 0 and a method name at index 1, static class method as string.
+See PHP documentation on [callables](https://www.php.net/manual/en/language.types.callable.php), if it is described on that page, it can used as listener.

+### Metadata for listeners

+When registering a listener, AutoListenerProvider automatically looks for its metadata.
+You can metadata to a listener via attribute Konecnyjakub\EventDispatcher\Listener.

+Currently only one feature is implemented via metadata: priority.
+It is described in detail later in this document.

 ### Registering multiple listeners at once

 It is possible to register multiple listeners at the same time in AutoListenerProvider, just pass an array/iterable of arrays into method addListeners.